aaevans03/startup/notes.md

 I've got a lot to prepare for in this midterm review.

+"The test focuses on general knowledge of the primary topics.
+You will need to know the basic syntax and usage of the languages and protocols of interest.
+This includes, but is not limited to, topics such as HTTP, console commands, DNS, HTML, CSS, and JavaScript."

 ### Git
 - Use `git init` in the console to initialize a directory as a Git repository
 - Type `git status` to check the status of git in a directory
+-

+## HTML
+- By default, the HTML span element has a default CSS display property value of: none?
 -